fnuecke/lama/README.md

 As far as I can tell, this is the first API using the fuel workaround.
 I'm quite sure this is the only truly working solution out there for properly keeping track of a turtle's position across forced shut downs (aside from GPS, which can be inaccurate).
 Two common methods I saw I can invalidate right away:

 * Saving the state before and after `turtle.forward()` can fail because that call yields, and the turtle may be shut down during that yield, so you may never know whether it was successful or not.
-* Saving after `turtle.native.forward()` and after successfully waiting for the result may fail if the turtle is shut down while waiting, since, again you will never know whether the move was successful, because the `turtle_response` event will not be sent after the reboot, see [my thread on the ComputerCraft forums on this issue](http://www.computercraft.info/forums2/index.php?/topic/13855-events-across-world-reload/).
+* Saving after `turtle.native.forward()` and after successfully waiting for the result may fail if the turtle is shut down while waiting, since, again you will never know whether the move was successful, because the `turtle_response` event will not be sent after the reboot, see [my thread on the ComputerCraft forums on this issue][event post].

 If you know of another method, I'd be intrigued to hear about it, though!